Bridgeconn/usfm-grammar/README.md

 // Returns a simplified (scripture-only) JSON representation while excluding other USFM content var scriptureJsonOutput = myUsfmParser.toJSON(grammar.FILTER.SCRIPTURE);
 ```
-> *NOTE:* If you intend to re-convert a USFM from the generated JSON, we recommend using `.toJSON()` without the `grammar.FILTER.SCRIPTURE` option in order to retain all information of the original USFM file.
+> *Note:* If you intend to re-convert a USFM from the generated JSON, we recommend using `.toJSON()` without the `grammar.FILTER.SCRIPTURE` option in order to retain all information of the original USFM file.

-**Relaxed Mode**
+**`relaxed` Mode**
 There is high chance that a USFM file you encounter in the wild is _not_ fully valid according to the specifications.
-In order to accomodate such cases and provide a [parse-able](https://github.com/Bridgeconn/usfm-grammar/issues/53#issuecomment-614170275) output to work with we created a **Relaxed** mode.
+In order to accomodate such cases and provide a [parse-able](https://github.com/Bridgeconn/usfm-grammar/issues/53#issuecomment-614170275) output to work with we created a **relaxed** mode.
 This maybe used as shown:
 ```
 const myRelaxedUsfmParser = new grammar.USFMParser(input, grammar.LEVEL.RELAXED);
 var jsonOutput = myRelaxedUsfmParser.toJSON();
 ```

-This mode provides relaxation from checking several rules in the USFM specifcation.
+The `relaxed` mode provides relaxation from checking several rules in the USFM specifcation.
 It tries hard to accomodate non-standard USFM markup and attempts to generate a JSON output for it.
 Only the most important markers are checked for, like the `\id` at the start, presence of `\c` and `\v` markers.
 Though all the markers in the input USFM file are preserved in the generated JSON output, their syntax or their positions in the file is not verified for correctness.
-Even misspelled markers would be accepted.
+Even misspelled markers would be accepted!

 > _Caution:_
-> Errors may go unnoticed that might lead to loss of information.
-For example, if the file has mistakenly not given a space between verse marker and verse number, and has `\v3`  the parser in `relaxed` mode would accept it as a separate marker (`v3`) and fail to recognise it is a verse.
+> Errors may go unnoticed that might lead to loss of information when using the `relaxed` mode.
+For example, if the input USFM has erroneously does not have a space between the verse marker and the verse number (e.g. `\v3`)  the parser in `relaxed` mode would treat it as a separate marker (`v3` as opposed to `v`) and fail to recognise it is a verse.
 The right (or the hard) thing to do is fix the markup according to the specification.
-We generally recommend using the grammar in the normal (strict) mode.
+We generally recommend using the grammar in the default mode.

 #### Validate
 3) `USFMParser.validate()`

 ```
 // Returns a Boolean indicating whether the input USFM text satisfies the grammar or not.
-// This method is available in both normal (strict) and Relaxed modes. var isUsfmValid = myUsfmParser.validate();
+// This method is available in both default and relaxed modes. var isUsfmValid = myUsfmParser.validate();
 ```